A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Background and motivation

-However, there are two major drawbacks in this approach to \textbf{Question 1}.
-One is that the minimal disk or sphere may not be \emph{embedded} (in fact it is not even necessarily immersed).
-More importantly, the free boundary solution may not be contained in the compact region $M$.
-The construction does not prevent the minimal surface from penetrating $\partial M$ in an unphysical way, and it is impossible to make it contained in $M$ without imposing curvature restrictions on $\partial M$ (see \cite{Fraser02} \cite{Meeks-Yau80} \cite{Meeks-Yau82a}).
-This approach does not work in general because one cannot expect $M$ to contain a disk-type free boundary solution at all.
-For example, the annular region $M=B_2 \setminus B_1 \subset \mathbb{R}^3$, where $B_r$ denotes the ball of radius $r>0$ centered at origin, does not contain any properly embedded minimal disk $D$ with free boundary.
-If such a minimal disk $D$ were to exist, the boundary circle $\partial D$ either lies completely in $\partial B_2$ or in $\partial B_1$.
-The latter case is impossible by the convex hull property (see Proposition 1.9 in \cite{Colding-Minicozzi11}).
-Therefore, $\partial D \subset \partial B_2$, hence we can think of $D$ as a free boundary solution to the ball $B_2$.
-A uniqueness theorem of J. Nitsche \cite{Nitsche85} implies that $D$ must be a totally geodesic equatorial disk, which has non-empty intersection with the unit ball $B_1$, contradicting $D \subset B_2 \setminus B_1$.
+Despite these positive results in the existence theory, it is yet not enough to settle \textbf{Question 1} in complete generality due to the following reasons.
+First, the minimal disk or sphere may not be embedded (in fact it may not even be immersed).
+Second, and more importantly, the free boundary solution may not be contained in the compact region $M$.
+The construction does not prevent the minimal surface from penetrating $\partial M$ in an unphysical way, and it is impossible to make it contained in $M$ without imposing (mean) convexity assumptions on $\partial M$ (see \cite{Fraser02} \cite{Meeks-Yau80} \cite{Meeks-Yau82a}).
+This approach does not work in the non-convex situation because one do not expect $M$ to contain a disk-type free boundary solution.
+For example, the annular region $M=B_2 \setminus B_1 \subset \mathbb{R}^3$, where $B_r$ denotes the ball of radius $r>0$ centered at the origin, does not contain any properly embedded minimal disk $D$ with free boundary on $\partial M$.
+If such a minimal disk $D$ were to exist, the boundary circle $\partial D$ lies on one of the boundary spheres $\partial B_1$ or $\partial B_2$.
+It cannot lie on $\partial B_1$ by the convex hull property (see Proposition 1.9 in \cite{Colding-Minicozzi11}).
+Therefore, $\partial D \subset \partial B_2$, and hence $D$ is a free boundary solution to the ball $B_2$.
+A uniqueness theorem of J. Nitsche \cite{Nitsche85} implies that $D$ must be a totally geodesic equatorial disk, which has non-empty intersection with the unit ball $B_1$, contradicting the hypothesis that $D \subset B_2 \setminus B_1$.
 On the other hand, the restriction of the equatorial disk to $B_2 \setminus B_1$ gives an example of a free boundary solution which is topologically an annulus (genus zero with two boundary components).